icon-project/icon-service/docs/dapp_guide-en.md

 Syntax
 --------------
-Type hinting is highly recommended for the input parameters and return value.<br/>
+Type hinting is highly recommended for the input parameters and return value.
-When querying Score's APIs, API specification is generated based on its type hints.<br/>
+When querying Score's APIs, API specification is generated based on its type hints.
-If type hints are not given, only function names will be return.<br/>
+If type hints are not given, only function names will be returned.

 Example)
 ```python